 - Disable apps with built-in browsers, such as Google's Gmail and others, Facebook Messenger, and Telegram Messenger, leaving the only iMessage as the only chat app, as iMessage does not have any built-in browsers.

 And that's all there is to it!
-We're sure there are more Screen Time hacks out there, but these are a few of the most common ones mentioned by parents.
+We're sure there are more ways on how to hack screen time on iPhone, but these are a few of the most common ones mentioned by parents.
 Kids being kids; sometimes find a way to hack and use apps more than permitted.
 Every step of the way, kids are outsmarting parents.

 Screen Time's Content & Privacy Restrictions do a decent job of preventing explicit content in Safari and other hidden browsers.
 But, when it comes to getting more screen time, a kid's creativity increases by a power of a hundred.